TheLogicMaster/switch-gdx/README.md

 - Classes referenced with reflection must be included in switch.json
 - Only supports up to 3D arrays
 - For Switch, all pthreads need to be terminated manually or it will crash on exit.
 Any program threads must be manually stopped on dispose.
+- If using SNAPSHOT Gradle dependency, refresh Gradle dependencies using the Intellij Gradle menu to not use cached versions and update to the latest.

 ## Current Status
 - Compiler bug in com_badlogic_gdx_assets_AssetManager_update___R_boolean, so comment out for now (Probably related to setjmp/try-catch)